-The pressure on shippers to sustainably move products to market continues to grow.
-This pressure exists across many areas of the supply chain—from sustainably sourcing raw materials to offering more environmentally friendly or natural final products.
+The pressure to sustainably move products to market continues to grow for shippers.
+Sustainability trends exist across many areas of the supply chain—from sustainably sourcing raw materials to offering more environmentally friendly or natural final products.
 Transportation emissions are no exception to this.

 Shippers Need Partnerships to Navigate Emissions Goals